CommonBannannas/USDCN-project3_Behavioural_Cloning/writeup.md

 #### 1. Solution Design Approach

 The overall strategy for deriving a model architecture was to watch and take notes from the lessons on the classroom, read Nvidia's End to end learning for self dricing cars and read their post.
-Also it helped a lot to read on Medium my other fellow classmates posts.
+Also it helped a lot to read on Medium my other fellow classmates solution posts.
+Specially [chatbot'slife Medium post](https://chatbotslife.com/using-augmentation-to-mimic-human-driving-496b569760a9) helped me a lot with the image preprocessing like adding random brightness and shadows to make the model more robust.

+Another important part of the image preprocessing is to crop the images before entering the network, cropping the sky and vehicle hood from the images helps the model to generalize better and just 'see' the road.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
 To combat the overfitting, I used one dropout layer after all the convolutional layers on the model.